How to Fix Your Sleep Schedule: A 7-Step Plan

 Caffeine has a half-life of five to six hours, meaning a 3 p.m. coffee still has roughly half its stimulant effect at 9 p.m.
 For most people, cutting caffeine off by early-to-mid afternoon, ideally no later than 10 to 12 hours before your target bedtime, meaningfully improves sleep onset.

 Alcohol is tricky.
 It can help you fall asleep, but it fragments the second half of your night, suppressing REM sleep and causing you to wake up earlier.
-If you are trying to fix your sleep schedule, it is worth reducing alcohol in the evenings.
+If you are trying to fix your sleep schedule, it's worth reducing alcohol in the evenings.

 Frequently Asked Questions